pipeops-dev/pipeops-docs/docs/getting-started/user-registration.md

 # User Registration Guide

-## Getting Started with PipeOps Registration
+## Getting Started With Setting Up Your PipeOps Account

 Welcome to PipeOps!
-In this guide, we'll walk you through the simple and seamless registration process to get you started with our powerful deployment solutions.
+In this guide, we'll walk you through the simple and seamless registration process to get you started with your PipeOps account.

 ## Step 1: Visit the Home Page

-Open your preferred web browser and navigate to the pipeops homepage.
+Open your preferred web browser and navigate to the PipeOps homepage.
 You can use the direct URL: [https://pipeops.io](https://pipeops.io).

 ![PipeOps homepage](https://pub-30c11acc143348fcae20835653c5514d.r2.dev//20/25/homepage_d3d284d5fd.png)

 ## Step 2: Visit the Registration Page

-To begin the registration process, click on the 'Deploy app' or 'Deploy a free app' button on the top right corner, or the middle of your screen.
-This would redirect you to the pipeops signin console.
-Click on the 'Create a new account here' link, and begin your registration.
-Or use the direct URL: [https://console.pipeops.io/auth/signup](https://console.pipeops.io/auth/signup).
+To begin the registration process, click on the "**Sign Up**" button on the top right corner.
+This would redirect you to the PipeOps console sign up page.
+Or you can skip step 1 and use the direct URL: [https://console.pipeops.io/auth/signup](https://console.pipeops.io/auth/signup).

 ![PipeOps homepage](https://pub-30c11acc143348fcae20835653c5514d.r2.dev//20/25/homepage1_331e37d64b.png)

-## Step 3: Sign In Options
+## Step 3: Sign Up Options

-In the 'Create an account' sign up box, you have 4 options to sign up.
+In the 'Create an account' sign up box, you have 4 options to sign up with.
+You sign up using your existing:

-- Sign up using your existing GitHub account.
+- GitHub account.
-- Sign up using your existing GitLab account.
+- GitLab account.
-- Sign up using your existing BitBucket account.
+- BitBucket account or
-- Sign up using an email account.
+- Using an email address and password.

-In the first 3 options, you will need to enter your credentials to allow pipeops connect with your account.
-You also will not need to connect to that repository provider later if you already chose it as your sign up method.
+For the first three options, your account must already be logged in on your device.
+If not, you will be prompted to log in to your Git provider.
+After logging in, you will receive a prompt requesting permission to allow PipeOps to connect to your account.

 ![PipeOps homepage](https://d23lxlhhocltbo.cloudfront.net/wp-content/uploads/2024/06/28014413/Screenshot-2024-06-27-223350.png)

-## Step 4: Provide Your Email Address
+## Step 4: Signing up using Your Email Address and Password

-On the registration page, for the email option, you'll be prompted to enter your email address.
-This will be your primary contact for important updates and notifications related to your account.
-Please make sure to use a valid and accessible email address.
+On the registration page, enter your first name, last name, and email address.
+The email you provide will serve as your primary contact for important updates and notifications related to your account.
+Ensure that you provide a valid and accessible email address.
+After entering your email, create a secure password to safeguard your account.
+Once completed, click '**Proceed**' to continue.

-## Step 5: Set a Strong Password

-Create a secure password for your account.
-A strong password typically includes a combination of uppercase and lowercase letters, numbers, and special characters.
-This ensures the safety and integrity of your account.
-Click on 'Proceed'.

-## Step 6: Verify Your Email Address
+## Step 5: Verify Your Email Address

-After submitting the registration form, you will be redirected to a page requesting for your registration OTP.
-Check your email inbox for a verification message containing the token, paste into the box and proceed.
+After completing the registration form, you will be redirected to a page requesting your registration OTP.
+Check your email inbox for a verification message containing the token, paste it into the provided box, and proceed

 ![PipeOps homepage](https://pub-30c11acc143348fcae20835653c5514d.r2.dev//20/25/otp_a12ad0250c.png)

-## Step 7: Customize Your Workspace
+## Step 6: Customize Your Workspace

-Before completing the registration, we want to tailor your experience with PipeOps to suit your needs.
-You would answer the following questions to configure your workspace:
+In order to help tailor things to suit your needs, we want to understand your specific requirements and customize your experience with PipeOps.
+This helps us provide you with the most relevant features and support for your development workflow.
+Please take a moment to answer the following questions:

 1. **Workspace Name:**